DanielOgorchock/ST_Anything/README.md

   - Branch: master
 - Click on "Update From Repo" from the menu
 - Select "ST_Anything (master)" from the list
-- Select all of the Parent and Child Device Handlers (but be sure to UNSELECT the .json files, as these are only required for the creation of new VIDs for the New ST App via the CLI Tool)
+- Select all of the Parent and Child Device Handlers, only the .groovy files (be sure to UNSELECT the Read.Me and .json files, as these are only required for the creation of new VIDs for the New ST App via the CLI Tool)
 - Check the "Publish" check box and click "Execute Update" (only click once to avoid creating duplicates)
 - You should now have all of the necessary Device Handlers added to your account